OpenModelica/OpenModelica/doc/UsersGuide/source/fmitlm.rst

 The FMI Import is currently a prototype.
 The prototype has been tested in OpenModelica with several examples.
 It has also been tested with example FMUs from FMUSDK and Dymola.
-A more fullfleged version for FMI Import will be released in the near future.
+A more complete version for FMI Import will be released in the near future.

 When importing the model into OMEdit, roughly the following commands will be executed: